This documentation supports the latest PCIe host firmware, the latest OpenEphys.Onix1 package, and Bonsai 2.9+.

 • The only constraint on ReadSize is the lower limit as demonstrated in the example of tuning for ReadSize for a single 64-channel Intan chip.
 We only tested ReadSize values that are a power of 2, but ReadSize can be fine-tuned further to achieve even tighter latencies if necessary.

 • As of OpenEphys.Onix1 0.7.0: As long as you stay above the minimum mentioned in the previous bullet point, ReadSize can be set to any value by the user.
-The OpenEphys.Onix1 Bonsai package will round this ReadSize to the nearest multiple of four and uses that value instead.
-For example, if you try to set ReadSize to 887, the software will use the value 888 instead.
+The OpenEphys.Onix1 Bonsai package will round this ReadSize up to the next multiple of four and uses that value instead.
+For example, if you try to set ReadSize to 885, the software will use the value 888 instead.

 • If you are using a data I/O operator that has capacity to produce data at various rates (like DigitalInput), test your chosen ReadSize by configuring the load tester to produce data at the lower and upper limits that you expect data to be produced during your experiment.
 This will help ensure excess data doesn't accumulate in the hardware buffer and desired closed-loop latencies are maintained throughout the range of data throughput of these devices.